 —The indication is in the DTIM beacon sent by the AP and is based on the latest information about the other APs that the AP has when the AP schedules the DTIM beacon.

 —These bits in the Partial Virtual Bitmap field of the TIM element for the other AP(s) in the same AP MLD shall be contiguous.

+The bits X to X+N-1 of the bitmap in the Partial Virtual Bitmap field are for the AP MLD where X-1 is the last bit corresponding to the nontransmitted BSSID (if any) that is in the same multiple BSSID as the AP.
+The default value of N is 4.

+The first n bits of N bits are used to indicate that one or more group addressed frames are buffered for each AP of the other AP(s) in the same AP MLD in an increasing order of their MAC addresses, and n is the number of affiliated APs in this AP MLD.
+The remaining bits of N bits are set to 0.

 NOTE—The AP indicates the presence of its buffered group addressed frames following 11.2.3.6 (AP operation).